Gouthamve/geekon.tech/content/content/post/arch-openssl-broken.md

 ```

 ### Getting the files
 Now that I know where to put them, I now needed the files themselves.
 Like a complete idiot, I decided to compile them!
 I downloaded the latest OpenSSL release and compiled it.
 Well, turns out I have the latest release installed (thats how I broke everything, remember?) and its a `1.1` release.
 It produced `.so.1.1` files!
 Lesson learnt, I grabbed the last `1.0.0` release.
-At this point, I should mention that there was a `1.0.2` release but I expected to produce `.so.1.0.2` files.
+At this point, I should mention that there was a `1.0.2` release but I expected it to produce `.so.1.0.2` files.

 I compiled it.
 But the compilation did **NOT** produce any `.so.1.0.0` files.
 It produced only `.a` and `.pc` files.
 I dug through the `Makefile` and  explicitly invoked `make libcrypto.so.1.0.0`.
 Now that produced a whole ton of errors:
 ```